AxtMueller/Windows-Kernel-Explorer/binaries/README.md

 # Introduction
-These EXE files are packaged by WINRAR and they will automatically decompress files after execution.
-You can rename these EXE files to ZIP files and decompress ZIP files manually. [(Download WKE32)](https://github.com/AxtMueller/Windows-Kernel-Explorer/raw/master/binaries/WKE32.exe) / [(Download WKE64)](https://github.com/AxtMueller/Windows-Kernel-Explorer/raw/master/binaries/WKE64.exe)
+These EXE files ([WKE32](https://github.com/AxtMueller/Windows-Kernel-Explorer/raw/master/binaries/WKE32.exe) / [WKE64](https://github.com/AxtMueller/Windows-Kernel-Explorer/raw/master/binaries/WKE64.exe)) are packaged by WINRAR and they will automatically decompress files after execution.
+You can rename these EXE files to ZIP files and decompress ZIP files manually.

 # All revision history
 ### 7th version: 20191110